spcmd/spotymenu/README.md

 The config file has comments, read them and set it up the way you like.

 ##### Optional Dependency:
-- tmenu-git ([AUR](https://aur.archlinux.org/packages/tmenu-git) , [github](https://github.com/dhamidi/tmenu) ): for running spotymenu from TTY/tmux without switching back to X (**Note:** not fully working: you can list/select/play albums, but other options don't seem to work.)
+- fzf ([Arch Community repo](https://www.archlinux.org/packages/community/x86_64/fzf/) , [github](https://github.com/junegunn/fzf) ): for running spotymenu from TTY/tmux without switching back to X (**Note:** not fully working: you can list/select/play albums, but other options don't seem to work.)

 ### Installation (manually)